What is Microtia?

 What is Aural Atresia?

-Patients who lack the ear canal also have structural abnormalities of the middle ear with absence of the eardrum and incomplete formation of the small middle ear bones, which allow conduction of hearing through the middle ear.
-Microtia and aural atresia tend to occur together because the outer ear and the middle ear evolve from a common embryologic origin.
+Patients who lack the ear canal are not just missing a “hole” in the skin; they also have no canal through in the skull.
+In other words, the outer ear is completely separated from the middle ear by bone.
+No wonder the sound can’t get through!
+These patients also have structural abnormalities of the middle ear itself with absence of the eardrum and incomplete formation of the tiny middle ear bones, which normally allow conduction of hearing through the middle ear.
+Microtia and aural atresia tend to occur together because the outer ear and the middle ear develop together in fetal life.
+The inner ear, on the other hand, develops with the brain, and is almost always normal in patients with microtia and aural atresia.

 Is Microtia an Isolated Condition?

-In most patients microtia and aural atresia occur as an isolated condition.
-In some patients, however, the ear deformity occurs in conjunction with other facial abnormalities.
+In most patients microtia and aural atresia occur as isolated conditions.
+In approximately 10% patients, however, the ear deformity occurs in conjunction with other facial abnormalities.
 The most common condition in which microtia accompanies other anomalies is called "hemifacial microsomia".
-This condition has several other names which makes it difficult to read about for the layperson.
+This condition has several other names which makes it difficult to research for patients and families.
 For example, hemifacial microsomia is also known as the "1st and 2nd branchial arch syndrome" and the "oto-mandibular syndrome" as well as by other names.
-This condition can be quite variable but involves underdevelopment of all the structures on one side of the face, including the ear, the bones of the face, the fullness of the cheek tissue and the function of the facial nerve.
-Like isolated microtia, hemifacial microsomia can also occur on both sides of the face, which occurs in a minority of patients.
+This condition is also tremendously variable and involves underdevelopment, to some degree, of all the structures on one side of the face, including the ear, the jaw bones, the fullness of the cheek tissue, function of the facial nerve and the movement of the facial muscles.
+Like isolated microtia, hemifacial microsomia can also occur, in a minority of patients, on both sides of the face.

 Another syndrome where microtia may be present is Treacher Collins Syndrome.
 This condition is always bilateral and tends to be an inherited syndrome and involves underdevelopment of the lower eyelids, the cheekbones, and the lower jaw.
-Patients who have severe manifestations of the syndrome frequently have upper airway obstruction and require a tracheostomy and/or surgical distraction of the lower jaw at a very young age.
+Patients who have severe manifestations of the syndrome frequently have upper airway obstruction and require a tracheostomy and/or surgical elongation of the lower jaw at a very young age.
+Treacher Collins is inherited such that, statistically, half of the children born to a Treacher Collins patient will be affected to some degree.
+I say “statistical” because a Treacher Collins patient may have three unaffected children and another patient may have three affected children.
+“Statistically” means that on average, like flipping a coin, half the offspring will be affected.

 Because of the association with these other conditions, patients with microtia may require access to other specialists and may require a genetics evaluation so that parents can be informed of any increase risk of these conditions in future children.